 - This increase in blood flow will accelerate the body's own ability to heal itself.

-- The TShellz Wrap is a highly effective blood flow circulation boost device approved by the FDA for use in the home or hospital.
+- The Shoulder TShellz Wrap is a highly effective deep heat medical device registered with the FDA and available for use at home.

 Regular treatments with a Shoulder TShellz Wrap can reduce pain and stiffness from scar tissue and increase overall flexibility in your joint.
 Increased blood flow will whisk away damaged tissue, toxins, and any bacteria in or around your injured shoulder to promote more effective healing.
 Getting rid of toxins will allow all of the positive healing processes to start in your injury.
 Increasing blood flow will also increase the amount of oxygen that's being sent to your injured tissue AND boost your tissue's ability to absorb oxygen. (reference: 1)

 How Does the TShellz Wrap Promote

 T•Shellz Wraps contain an Energy Pad which is flexible and shaped specifically to conform to each joint of the body.
 This Energy Pad emits a wave of healing electromagnetic energy over the entire treatment area.
 This energy travels deep inside the soft tissue in your shoulder - stimulating the blood flow needed to heal your injury.
 It's the electromagnetic energy that's crucial to the healing process.

 Electromagnetic energy is the only way to get your blood flow moving on a deep tissue level for these reasons: